numfocus/gsoc/2015/proposals/agarwal-rajat.md

 ## Future works

 1. Adding more reliable name resolution APIs.
-2. Improving the accuracy the best name deciding algorithm.
+2. Improving the accuracy of the best name deciding algorithm.
 3. Bug fixing the existing and adding more engines for different formats of data.
 For example - JSON, XML etc.
 4. Adding more features to the user interface like giving the option to the user to update the names from a specific source.
 5. Support for the existing code base.